IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 ## CodeReady Containers

-[CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview) is the quickest way for the developers to get started with OpenShift 4.1 or newer clusters.
-It is designed to run on a local computer to simplify setup and testing and emulate the cloud development environment locally with all the tools needed to develop container-based apps.
+[CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview) is the quickest way for developers to get started with OpenShift 4.1 or newer clusters.
+It is designed to run on a local computer to simplify setup and testing to emulate the cloud development environment locally with all the tools needed to develop container-based apps.

-[Red Hat Marketplace](https://developers.redhat.com/blog/2020/04/27/building-kubernetes-applications-on-openshift-with-red-hat-marketplace/) was created to help developers using Red Hat OpenShift, to build solutions and deploy them across hybrid cloud as well as developer's workstation running CodeReady Container.
+[Red Hat Marketplace](https://developers.redhat.com/blog/2020/04/27/building-kubernetes-applications-on-openshift-with-red-hat-marketplace/) was created to help developers using Red Hat OpenShift, to build solutions and deploy them across hybrid cloud as well as developer's workstation running CodeReady Containers.

 This article will walk you through the steps of setting up the Marketplace and installing containerized products in a CodeReady Container based OpenShift cluster.

-### Install CodeReady Container
+### Install CodeReady Containers

 CodeReady Containers is delivered as a Red Hat Enterprise Linux virtual machine that supports native hypervisors for Linux, macOS, and Windows 10.
-This tutorial will use CodeReady Containers v1.11 (with OpenShift 4.5) on Mac.
+This tutorial will use CodeReady Container v1.11 (with OpenShift 4.5) on Mac.

 The install process requires you to login with your Red Hat id and download the CodeReady Containers archive along with the [pull secret](https://cloud.redhat.com/openshift/install/crc/installer-provisioned) file.
 Follow the installation instructions as shown in this [article](https://developers.redhat.com/blog/2019/10/16/local-openshift/).